oracle-livelabs/weblogic/migrate/spring-framework-petclinic-to-15.1.1/deploy/deploy.md

-# Building and Deploying the Application
+# Build and Deploy the Application

 ## Introduction